morellovich/Utfi8er/README.md

 - The user can define the replacement rules in the GUI.
 - The app will then rename all files and folders accordingly.

-FolderMirror solves these problems by creating exact folder structure copies while generating detailed logs of the process.

 ## ⚙️ Features

 - Replace specific German characters with user-defined alternatives.